nervosnetwork/docs.nervos.org/website/docs/essays/faq.md

 ## How do you allocate transaction fees to the committer and proposer?

-one transaction fee is F Shannon, poposer will get
+one transaction fee is F Shannon, proposer will get

 ```
 floor(F * 4 / 10)